Policies and Procedures

 Forms will be kept in the child’s file.
 We may refer to the accident form if a pattern of accidents immerges i.e. lots of falls

-Note-it maybe necessary to request a child is collected from the nursery if a minor injury has been received at the nursery which requires supervision or a medical exam to ascertain the child's well being.
+Note-it may be necessary to request a child is collected from the nursery if a minor injury has been received at the nursery which requires supervision or a medical exam to ascertain the child's wellbeing.

 Major accidents or incidents will be assessed by the most senior staff member on the premises.
 A decision will be made on the immediate action to take including a decision to call an ambulance.
 All accidents are treated and assessed as individual cases and children’s individual conditions will affect the appropriate next steps to take.